huwlloyd-mmu/MMU_Games_Visit_Day/index.md

 Finally we will add the ability to shoot.
 We will use similar ideas to the star system - an array of objects, where each object represents one of the bullets.
 The difference is that we now have a dynamic situation which is updated every frame, rather than set up once at the beginning.

-1. First, make a sprite for the bullet.
-This needs to be a single 8x8 sprite, next to the ship in the sprite sheet (this is sprite numver 259).
+1) First, make a sprite for the bullet.
+This needs to be a single 8x8 sprite, next to the ship in the sprite sheet (this is sprite number 259).
 See below for an example

 ![](ss2.png)

-2. Now, back in the code editor, add a new array, called __bullets__.
+2) Now, back in the code editor, add a new array, called __bullets__.
 Add this to the code directly after the __stars__ array.

 ```js
 // after the stars array
 bullets = []
 ```

-3. Next we will add some code to the __TIC()__ function which checks for presses on the __X__ button (which is button 5 on Tic-80) and adds a bullet to the array if a button press is detected.
+3) Next we will add some code to the __TIC()__ function which checks for presses on the __X__ button (which is button 5 on Tic-80) and adds a bullet to the array if a button press is detected.
 You should add this code just after the code for controlling the ship.
 ```js
 // in TIC(), after the other control code
    if ( btnp(5) )